Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 13.8, which indicates a disputed transaction that the cardholder does not believe they should be responsible for receiving.
 The actual underlying cause of this chargeback is usually merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 13.8 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 13.8 falls under the “Consumer Disputes” category.
 The shorthand description is “Original Credit Transaction Not Accepted.”
-This reason code indicates that the cardholder did not accept an Original Credit Transaction from the merchant, or that receiving Original Credit Transactions is prohibited by law in the region where the issuing bank is located.
+This reason code indicates that the cardholder didn't or couldn't accept an Original Credit Transaction from the merchant.

 This means that Visa reason code 13.8 functions as a reverse chargeback—it returns money to the merchant’s account that the merchant had intended to go to a cardholder.
 Unfortunately, it still counts as a chargeback, and may affect your chargeback ratio and cause you to incur chargeback fees.

-The usual set up for this chargeback is that the merchant has identified a cardholder who is entitled to a refund or credit for some reason—a customer, or perhaps a third-party vendor or independent contractor.
-The merchant decides to provide funds to this individual by processing an Original Credit Transaction, but they do not check with the recipient first about the acceptability of such transactions.
+The usual setup for this chargeback is that the merchant has identified a cardholder who is entitled to a refund or credit for some reason.
+Often this is a customer, other times it's a third-party vendor or independent contractor.
+The merchant decides to provide funds to this individual by processing an Original Credit Transaction, but they do not check with the recipient first.

 When the Original Credit Transaction is sent, it is refused by the recipient’s issuing bank because Original Credit Transactions are not permitted by the laws in their country.
 The issuing bank files a chargeback, reversing the Original Credit Transaction and sending the funds back to the merchant’s account.